-The WNR834B router uses the Network Time Protocol (NTP) to obtain the current time and date from one of several Network Time Servers on the Internet.
-In order to localize the time for your log entries, you must specify your Time Zone:
+The WNR2000 router uses the Network Time Protocol (NTP) to obtain the current time and date from one of several network time servers on the Internet.
+To localize the time for your log entries, you must specify your time zone:

 - Time Zone.
 Select your local time zone.
-This setting is used for the blocking schedule and for time-stamping log entries. - Automatically adjust for Daylight Savings Time.
-Select this checkbox if your region supports daylight savings time.
-The router will automatically adjust the time at the start and end of the Daylight Savings Time period.
+This setting is used for the blocking schedule and for time-stamping log entries. - Automatically Adjust for Daylight Savings Time.
+Select this check box if your region supports daylight savings time.
+The router will automatically adjust the time at the start and end of the daylight savings time period.